jzillmann/pdf-to-markdown/examples/Adventures-Of-Sherlock-Holmes.md

 of uneasiness began to steal over me.
 Who were these German people, and what were they doing living in this strange, out-of-the-way place?
 And where was the

-### ADVENTURE IX.
-THE ADVENTURE OF THE ENGINEER’S THUMB 141

 place?
 I was ten miles or so from Eyford, that was all I knew, but whether north, south, east, or west I had no idea.
 For that matter, Reading, and possibly other large towns, were within that radius, so the place might not be so secluded, after